Rescue of Roma during the Romani Holocaust

 During World War II, some individuals and groups helped Romani people and others escape the Porajmos conducted by Nazi Germany.
-However, Romani people received considerably less assistance during the Holocaust than Jews.

 In Crimea

 Because Romani Crimean Tatars are sometimes considered to be the fourth subethnic group of the Crimean Tatar people, Crimean Tatars undertook large-scale efforts to rescue their Romani brothers, both on a collective and individual basis.
 Crimean Tatars utilized both direct appeals to Nazi authorities, begging them to spare the Roma in petitions, to quietly helping them register themselves as Tatars and maintain their disguise or sheltering them in their houses from massacres.

 Nazi occupiers frequently demanded lists of Romani Crimean Tatars from Muslim authorities in Crimea, but Crimean Tatars almost always refused to provide such lists.
 While initially not all rescue efforts were successful: for example, the Nazis ignored the pleas of a group of three respected Crimean Tatar elders in the village of Asan-bey who begged them to spare the Roma who had been just rounded up.
 However, Crimean Tatars continued to collectively work together to deceive the Nazi occupiers about the identities of the Crimean Roma, distributing leaflets and printing articles in newspapers proclaiming that alleged Crimean Roma were actually victims of mistaken identity who came from other national origins, (Note: In an effort to save the Romani Crimean Tatars, Gadjo Crimean Tatars frequently gave other explanations for origins of Romani Crimean Tatars, with some claiming that they were Turkmen tribesmen mistaken for Romani people, or alternatively, of Persian origin.)